John Bosco: Salesian Preventive System and other works

 Upon his return to Turin, Bosco wrote down the address as a polished essay under the title The Preventive System in the Education of the Youth, which was published in 1877 and in which he included in the initial draft of the Rule for the Salesian Order.
 It espoused the values of reason, religion, and loving kindness with a goal of producing "good Christians and honest citizens".
 That was one type of Bosco's systematic exposition of his educational system.
 His preferred way to explain his educational approach was through educational novels and narrative pedagogy.
 Though some of the ideas were not innovative, Bosco having drawn the inspiration for his system through the contemporary criticisms of the punitive and outdated educational systems prevalent in Europe during his time, and he was one of the first to combat it and to put his criticisms into practice.

 Though Bosco's written works were little known outside of his own order and the subscribers of his Salesian Bulletin, which he founded in 1877, he wrote frequently and voluminously.
 He was described as more of a man of action than a scholar, but wrote, adapted, and published many works on religion, history, catechesis and the Church.
 The full list of his publications is available at salesian.online.
 He penned the 1881 A Compendium of Italian History from the Fall of the Roman Empire, which was translated and updated by John Daniel Morell and noted by scholars for its cultural importance on the knowledge base of ancient to modern civilization.
 He was also a skilled biographer.
-His two best-known biographies were of his mentor, Joseph Cafasso, and one of his students, Dominic Savio, which was later instrumental in his canonization.
+His two best-known biographies were of his mentor, Joseph Cafasso, and one of his students, Dominic Savio, which was instrumental in his canonization.